 Applying to the Research Program

-Students who are in their junior year of high school at the time of application and are interested in a career in scientific research should apply.
+Students who meet the program eligibility requirements and are interested in a career in scientific research should apply.

-Stipend amounts vary with funding source between $2,240 and $2,520 for the seven-week program.
+Subsistence allowances are $4,200 for the seven-week program.
 Stipend levels are adjusted commensurate with available funding sources.
-Stipends may be used to cover costs incurred by interns and include food, dormitory lodging (for out-of-town students) and other incidental costs.
+Stipends may be used to cover costs incurred by participating students and include food, local transportation and other incidental costs.

 Yes.
 We require students to provide us with an official transcript from the school they attend.
 Applicants should refer to their respective program’s application page for instructions on having a transcript sent by their guidance counselor or school registrar.

-Interns will receive a formal orientation and on-boarding session.
+Participating students will receive a formal orientation and on-boarding session.
 For the majority of the program, interns will learn real world application of the scientific method while working on their assigned research project in their mentor’s laboratory.
 The research experience will be supported by a curriculum of learning activities.
-These activities include seminars on pertinent cancer topics and professional development activities such as attendance at the Roswell Park Cancer Institute science retreat and visits to local life sciences companies.
+These activities include seminars on pertinent cancer topics and professional development activities such as attendance at the Roswell Park Comprehensive Cancer Center science retreat and visits to local life sciences companies.